George Hultz

 George A. Hultz (born March 7, 1939) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was also a professional wrestler.

 Early life and college

 George A. Hultz was born on March 7, 1939, in Moss Point, Mississippi.
 As a teenager, George Hultz began playing football at Mobile County High School in Grand Bay, Alabama.
 After graduating from high school, he played college football at the University of Southern Mississippi in Hattiesburg, Mississippi from 1958 to 1961, where he played both offensive and defensive positions.
 He was a two-year letterman from 1960 to 1961.

 Professional football career

 Hultz was selected by the St. Louis Cardinals in the seventh round, with the 92nd overall pick, of the 1961 NFL draft and by the Boston Patriots in the 30th round, with the 235th overall pick, of the 1961 AFL draft.
 He signed with the Cardinals in 1962 and played in 13 games for the team during the 1962 season.
 He was listed as a defensive tackle while with the Cardinals.
 He was waived on September 3, 1963.

 Hultz was claimed off waivers by the Minnesota Vikings in 1963 but was later released.

 He was a member of the Mobile Tarpons of the North American Football League in 1964.